 : if true

-, will show button at bottom of page to install app if not already installed (e.g., user just added new app)Sections can be defined as:
+, will show button at bottom of page to install app if not already installed (e.g., user just added new app)Pages must contain one or more sections (which in turn contain inputs, paragraphs, etc., as below).
+Most commonly, a section is defined like:

 method method allows you to display various types of inputs (device selectors, string or numeric inputs, etc.).
 The general format is: